-A metasearch engine, otherwise known as an aggregator, is a search engine that sends queries to several search engines and either aggregates the results into one master list or categorizes the results by the search engines they come from.
+A metasearch engine, otherwise known as an aggregator, is a search engine that sends queries to several search engines and either aggregate the results into one master list or categorizes the results by the search engines they come from.
 There are dozens of metasearch engines across the Internet, and Dogpile is one prominent example.

 In essence, a metasearch engine allows a user to enter a single query and field results from several sources.
 The idea is that this breadth of information allows users to get the best answers as quickly as possible.